 This planning study will identify programming needs for a new Kahului Public Library and examine possible integration of the library into the DAGS Mixed-Use Civic Center Complex site in Kahului, Maui.
-A project team led by hi-arch-y llp has completed a development program, case precedents study, and preliminary conceptual site plans for the mixed-use library/civic center facility for HSPLS and DAGS consideration.
+A project team led by hi-arch-y llp has prepared a development program, case precedents study, and preliminary conceptual site plans for the mixed-use library/civic center facility.